kanboard/kanboard/docs/slack.markdown

 ### Overriding Channel (Optional)

-Optnally you can override the channel, private group or send direct messages by filling up **Channel/Group/User** textbox.
+Optionally you can override the channel, private group or send direct messages by filling up **Channel/Group/User** text box.
 Leaving it empty will post to the channel configured during webhook configuration.

 Examples:

-- #mychannel1 - Send message to channel 'mychannel1'
+- Send messages to another channel: **#mychannel1**
-- #myprivategroup1 - Send message to private group 'myprivategroup1'
+- Send messages to a private group: **#myprivategroup1**
-- @anotheruser1 - Send message to user 'anotheruser1'
+- Send messages directly to someone: **@anotheruser1**